Kleisli/Milly.CrudUI/Documentation/Configuration.md

 Options
 - `disable` : to disable the pagination and always display all entities, default value `false`
-- `pageSize` : define the number of entities that are displayed on one pagination page, dfeault value `10`
+- `pageSize` : define the number of entities that are displayed on one pagination page, default value `10`

 ### Filters
 ```